Lorcraft-Prime/Lorcraft-Prime/README.md

 - 👋 Hi, I’m Mohammad Hossein H. Esfandyari
-- 👀 I’m interested in Computer
+- 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Python & React-Js
 - 💞️ I’m looking to collaborate on Data-Science
 - 📫 How to reach me, That a bit hard, kidding you can send email to me@Lorcraft.ir